Harsha-M3K4/ros_audubon_startup/README.md

    NOTE: If you face an error saying that ROSMASTER is already active try running the above commands and re-run the .sh file.

 I'm not sure as of now the ROS is setup for MACOS I be happy if someone can test it and let me know the results by raising an issue!
 I'll try my best to rectify the code ASAP.

+MAKE ALL THE FILES EXECUTABLES USING A SINGLE COMMAND:

+STEPS:
+    1).
+Clone into the Github Repo of you assignment. cd into that folder and the run the below given command:

+              sudo chmod -R 700 .

+NOTE: The . here works in the same way when you want to launch VS Code from a particular direcctory.